We've been featured in:

 Compensation for material damages is variable and depends on the financial losses incurred by an individual.
 Compensation for non-material damages is also variable but depends on the severity of the emotional damage sustained by an individual.

-The compensation table below shows examples of potential awards as outlined in the Judicial College Guidelines’ 16th edition, published in April 2022.
-Solicitors can use these guidelines when valuing injuries.
+The compensation table below shows examples of potential awards as outlined in the Judicial College Guidelines.
+Solicitors can use these examples as guidance when valuing injuries.
 Please note that the first entry in this table is an estimated figure and is not based on the Judicial College Guidelines.

 Compensation Table